 Sophomore Nathaniel Williams and redshirt sophomore Tremanisha Taylor are two of the top performers in the nation in the men's and women's discus.
 The pair will compete for the Wolfpack this weekend at the NCAA East Regional preliminary meet in Jacksonville, Fla.

-Tom Wood is in his 23rd year as an assistant coach with the NC State track and field teams, working with the multi-event athletes and throwers.
+Tom Wood enters his 24th year as an assistant coach with the NC State track and field teams, working with the multi-event athletes and throwers.
 Since he has been at NC State, the Wolfpack's throwers have risen to a high level of prominence in the ACC and at the national level.

 Wood helped Mitchell Pope earn All-America honors in the indoor shot put in 2006 and 2007 and the outdoor shot put in 2007.
 Even more impressive was Pope's second place finish at the NCAA championships in the outdoor shot put.
 He also coached James Rowell, who won the2003 ACC championship in the weight throw and the discus at the 2004 ACC championships.